 The Company established the Nomination Committee on 22 June 2021 with written terms of reference in compliance with the code provision B.3 of the CG Code as set out in Appendix C1 to the Listing Rules.
-The Nomination Committee currently consists of three members, namely Mr. Liu Yuqi, Ms. Luo Ying and Ms. Zhang Qian.
-Mr. Liu Yugi currently serves as the chairman of the Nomination Committee.
-Mr. Liu Yuhui resigned as the chairman of the Nomination Committee on 12 January 2024 and Mr. Liu Yuqi was appointed as the chairman of the Nomination Committee on the same day.
+The Nomination Committee currently consists of three members, namely Mr. Liu Yuqi (being the chairman of the Nomination Committee), Ms. Luo Ying and Mr. Hu Ning.

 The primary duties of the Nomination Committee include, but not limited to (i) review the structure, size and composition of our Board on a regular basis and make recommendations to the Board regarding any proposed changes to the composition of our Board; (ii) identify, select or make recommendations to our Board on the selection of individuals nominated for directorship, and ensure the diversity of our Board members; (iii) assess the independence of our independent non-executive Directors; and (iv) make recommendations to our Board on relevant matters relating to the appointment, re-appointment and removal of our Directors and succession planning for our Directors.
-During the year ended 31 December 2023, one meeting of the Nomination Committee was held to review the structure, size and composition (including the skills, knowledge, experience and diversity of perspectives) of the Board and the re-appointment of Directors who are subject to retire by rotation.

-On 28 March 2024, the Nomination Committee held a meeting to (i) review the structure, size and composition (including the skills, knowledge, experience and diversity of perspectives) of the Board; (ii) assess the independence of independent non-executive Directors; (iii) review the Board Diversity Policy and the policy on nomination of Directors (the "Nomination Policy"); and (iv) review the re-appointment of Directors who are subject to retire by rotation at the forthcoming AGM.
+During the year ended 31 December 2024, 2 meetings of the Nomination Committee were held to (i) review the structure, size and composition (including the skills, knowledge, experience and diversity of perspectives) of the Board; (ii) assess the independence of independent non-executive Directors; (iii) review the Board Diversity Policy and the policy on nomination of Directors (the "Nomination Policy"); and (iv) review the re-appointment of Directors who are subject to retire by rotation at the annual general meeting.